 Caribbean Literature and the Environment: Between Nature and Culture.
 (Introduced and co-edited with Renée Gosson and George Handley.
 U of Virginia Press, 2005.)
 Introduction: [PDF]

 “Quantum Landscapes: A Ventriloquism of Spirit.”
 Interventions: International Journal of Postcolonial Studies.
 Special issue: Green Postcolonialism, Eds.
 Graham Huggan and Helen Tiffin.
 9:1 (2007): 62-82.
 [PDF]

 Professor DeLoughrey joined the English Department faculty in 2008 and the UCLA Institute for the Environment and Sustainability in 2012.
 She is the founder and coordinator of the Postcolonial Literature and Theory Colloquium.
 For a number of years she was the faculty mentor for the Geography Department’s graduate food studies group.
 Her scholarship has been supported by institutions such as the ACLS, NEH, Rockefeller, Mellon Foundation, UCLA Global Studies Program, Fulbright, and the Cornell Society for the Humanities.
-She is co-editing a volume entitled Global Ecologies and the Environmental Humanities: Postcolonial Approaches, and has completed a manuscript for Duke University Press about climate change and empire in the literary and visual arts entitled Allegories of the Anthropocene.
+She recently published a co-edited volume entitled Global Ecologies and the Environmental Humanities: Postcolonial Approaches, and has completed a manuscript for Duke University Press about climate change and empire in the literary and visual arts entitled Allegories of the Anthropocene.

 Prof DeLoughrey teaches postcolonial literature courses on the environment, globalization, militarism, the politics of food, women’s writing and migration, and Caribbean and Pacific Island literatures.
-In 2013-14 she will be on leave at the Huntington Library as an ACLS Frederick Burkhardt Residential Fellow, and in June 2015 she was Visiting Professor at Université Paul-Valéry, Montpellier, France.
+In 2013-14 she was on leave at the Huntington Library as an ACLS Frederick Burkhardt Residential Fellow, and in June 2015 she was Visiting Professor at Université Paul-Valéry, Montpellier, France.